qgis/QGIS-Documentation/docs/training_manual/databases/db_browser.rst

 .. figure:: img/postgis_layer_properties.png
    :align: center

-.. note:: Of course you can also use this interface to connect to PostGIS databases hosted on a server external to your workstation.
-Right clicking on the PostGIS entry in the tree will allow you to specify connection parameters for a new connection.
+.. note:: Of course you can also use this interface to connect to PostgreSQL databases hosted on a server external to your workstation.
+Right clicking on the PostgreSQL entry in the tree will allow you to specify connection parameters for a new connection.